mod-posh/Issue2ReleaseNotes/README.md

 > [!Note]
 > This example runs when a milestone is closed
 > Verbose set to none outputs minimal information to the log

-### Note

-This action assumes that the repository has the permissions set for GitHub Actions to access repository issues and milestones.

 ## License